tencentyun/qcloud-documents/api/视频服务/点播/视频点播相关接口/获取用户所有分类层级_en.md

 ## 1. API Description

+This API (DescribeAllClass) is used to acquire all category class relationships of the current user.

 Domain:  vod.api.qcloud.com
-API name:  DescribeAllClass

-Used to acquire all category class relationships of the current user